getodk/docs/docs/central-api-form-management.rst

                   - boolean

+                    .. raw:: html

-                    True if the server has the file or the Attachment is linked to a Dataset, otherwise false.
+                      <p>True if the server has the file or the Attachment is linked to a Dataset, otherwise false.</p>

                     Example: ``true``
                 * - blobExists